 In this section, you will see daily (or weekly) updates with your ranking data.
 For individual keywords you can:

 - Use advanced keyword filters

-How to assign tags to queries
+How to add tags or notes to keywords

 If you have not gone into your own project and keyword setup yet, you can look at what the monitoring in Marketing Miner looks like.